 \subsection{Charmed meson loop mechanism}

 The hidden-charm decay is usually an important class of decay modes for charmonium.
-However, it is hard to be calculated in the first-principle quantum chromodynamics (QCD) framework, where the hidden-charm decay like $\psi \to K^+K^- J/\psi$ is involved in non-perturbative problem of QCD.
-Here, an accessible approach of estimating the hidden-flavor decay ratio of heavy quarkonium is through the meson loop mechanism \cite{Lipkin:1986av,Liu:2006dq,Liu:2009dr,Zhang:2009kr,Guo:2009wr}.
-For higher charmonium states above the threshold of a pair of charmed mesons, one should specify that their absolutely dominant decay modes are the open-charm two-body decays to charmed meson pairs.
-Thus, it is very natural that the produced charmed meson pairs can further transit into final states of a charmonium plus various light mesons by exchanging an intermediate charmed meson, which is so-called charmed meson loop mechanism.
-The charmed meson loop contributions had been widely applied to explain various hidden-charm decay widths of the established charmonium states \cite{Liu:2009dr,Zhang:2009kr,Guo:2009wr,Chen:2012nva,Wang:2015xsa}.
-The Feynman diagrams of $\psi \to K^+K^- J/\psi$ via charmed meson loop are shown in Fig. \ref{triangle}.
-In order to evaluate these diagrams, we adopted the effective Lagrangian approach.
-In the following, we take $\psi=\psi(4500)$ as example to illustrate the theoretical framework, which is applicable for other higher $\psi$ states.
+However, it is difficult to calculate in the first-principle framework of quantum chromodynamics (QCD), where the hidden-charm decay like $\psi \to K^+K^- J/\psi$ is involved in the non-perturbative problem of QCD.
+Here, an accessible approach to estimate the hidden-flavor decay ratio of heavy quarkonium is through the meson loop mechanism \cite{Lipkin:1986av,Liu:2006dq,Liu:2009dr,Zhang:2009kr,Guo:2009wr}.
+For higher charmonium states above the threshold of a charmed meson pair, it should be noted that their absolutely dominant decay modes are the open-charm two-body decays to charmed meson pairs.
+Thus, it is quite natural that the produced charmed meson pairs can further transit into final states of a charmonium plus various light mesons by exchanging an intermediate charmed meson, the so-called charmed meson loop mechanism.
+The charmed meson loop contributions have been widely applied to explain various hidden-charm decay widths of the established charmonium states \cite{Liu:2009dr,Zhang:2009kr,Guo:2009wr,Chen:2012nva,Wang:2015xsa}.
+The Feynman diagrams of $\psi \to K^+K^- J/\psi$ via the charmed meson loop are shown in Fig. \ref{triangle}.
+To evaluate these diagrams, we have adopted the effective Lagrangian approach.
+In the following, we take $\psi=\psi(4500)$ as an example to illustrate the theoretical framework, which is also applicable to other higher $\psi$ states.